 If required, pre-printed copies of the form are available from the candle-desk at church.
 Parish members are also asked to complete the ‘Application for Parish Membership’ form upon annual renewal of membership.
 This helps ensure that parish records are up-to-date, that personal details remain correct, and that the conditions for membership continue to be met.
 Any questions or concerns regarding formal parish membership should be raised with the parish rector or with a member of the Parish Council.
 Completed membership forms may be handed in at the candle desk.

 The only clergyman assigned to our parish is Archpriest James Carles, the rector.
 Father James was appointed to our parish in December 2002.
 The Warden, elected in 2017 for a fourth three-year term, is Nikolai Goura.
 The lay members of the Parish Council elected at the AGM convened in October 2019 are Irene Lupish, Olga Bogacheva, Lucea Szabunia, Anu Kinnunen, Dean Crawford and Pau Pereboeff.
+As no AGM was held in 2020 because of COVID-19 restrictions, the Parish Council elected in 2019 will remain in office with Bishop George's blessing until the 2021 AGM.

 By virtue of his long and significant association with the parish Subdeacon Vitaly Lupish holds an honorary position on the Parish Council.
 For some years, Subdeacon Vitaly has been prevented by illness from participating in the work of the Parish Council.